 14. Bottom Line Recommendations

-Blue Nile is one the biggest and most well-known online diamond retailer automatically make you the best?
-There are many benefits to shopping with Blue Nile, such as these:
+Blue Nile is one the biggest and most well-known online diamond retailers, but does that automatically make you the best?
+There are many benefits to shopping with Blue Nile, such as free shipping, 30-day returns, jewelry insurance, and more.

-You cannot deny that Blue Nile are one of the least expensive online diamond retailers in the business but what you actually get for your money is open to debate.
+You cannot deny that Blue Nile is one of the least expensive online diamond retailers in the business but what you actually get for your money is open to debate.

 Your average buyer will not be clued up on diamonds and not actually being able to see what they are buying will put a lot of people off.
 That said, they are a hugely popular company, but we wanted to find out if they were as inexpensive as they claimed to be in terms of their loose stones.

-With a 0.7 carat, Sl1 clarity, very good cut and color l the results were unexpected.
+With a 0.7 carat, Sl1 clarity, very good cut, and color l the results were unexpected.
 This stone sells on Blue Nile for $1,651 and on the James Allen site for $1,420.
-Over $200 less for a stone you can see and which comes with a much better accreditation.
+Over $200 less for a stone you can see which comes with a much better accreditation.

 Blue Nile Lab Created Diamonds

-If you’re looking for a diamond with the same brilliance, sparkle and beauty of mined diamonds, but at a fraction of the cost?
+If you are looking for a diamond with the same brilliance, sparkle, and beauty of mined diamonds, but at a fraction of the cost?
 Look no further than Blue Nile Lab Diamonds.

 Why choose Blue Nile Lab Diamonds?